3 Things Not to Say After Someone Loses Their Dog

 When giving condolences to someone whose lost a pet I try to keep it simple.
 But that wasn’t always the case, I used to be a bumbling idiot.

-In my nervousness I’d over compensate and say stupid things rather than just keeping it simple.
-And it wasn’t until I was on the receiving end of some of these sentiments that I realized how horrible some of things I’d been saying really were.
+In my nervousness I’d over compensate and say a lot of stupid things.
+And it wasn’t until I was on the receiving end that I realized just how horrible some of things I’d said really were.

-There isn’t one magical thing you can say that to alleviate someone’s grief, but there are plenty of things you can say that end up making it worse.
-Here’s 3 things not to say after someone loses their dog (and things you should say instead).
+There isn’t one magical thing you can say that to alleviate someone’s grief, but there are plenty of things you can say that make it worse.
+Here’s 3 things not to say after someone loses their dog (and things you can say instead).

 Don’t Ask “Are You Getting Another Dog?”